archlinuxmx/arch-security-tracker/docs/api-v1.md

 without changing the record.
 After a conflict or timeout, GET and compare before retrying.

 Errors use `{"error": {"code": "...", "message": "..."}}`; field errors include `fields`.

+## Token scopes

+Tokens have one scope: `cves:create`, `cves:update`, `groups:create` or `groups:update`.
+Use a separate token for each operation.
+Existing tokens remain create-only.
+See [write workflows](api-workflow.md) for conditional edits and group creation.